chaolongwang/SEEKIN/README.md

   ```
   -i Specify the name of the SNP genotype input file of study samples.
 SEEKIN only reads compressed (gzipped) VCF files. [no default value]
   -a Specify the name of the individual allele frequency file of study samples.
 SEEKIN only reads compressed (gzipped) VCF files.
 Note that this option cannot be used for homogenous estimation. [no default value]
-  -r Remove sites with Rsq less than the “-r” value. [default  0.3]
+  -r Remove sites with Rsq less than the '-r' value. [default  0.3]
-  -m Remove sites with MAF less than the “-m” value. [default 0.05]
+  -m Remove sites with MAF less than the '-m' value. [default 0.05]
   -d Specify the kinship estimation based on observed or imputed genotypes.
-It is “GT” if using observed genotypes and “DS” using imputed genotypes.
+It is 'GT' if using observed genotypes and 'DS' using imputed genotypes.
 If no DS information is available for a marker in the VCF file, the GT filed will be used even though the option –d is set to DS.
 If both GT and DS information available, we recommend using DS mode, because our model could account for genotype uncertainty effectively. [default DS]
   -p Specify the population mode when estimating kinship.
-It is “homo” for homogenous estimation and “admix” for admixture estimation.
+It is 'homo' for homogenous estimation and 'admix' for admixture estimation.
 Note that the option –a must be available when option –p is set to admix. [default  homo]
   -n Specify the number of markers to include in each block for kinship calculation at one time.
 This option must be no more than the total number of markers in the input VCF file. [default 10,000]
   -t Specify the number of threads of execution. [default 1]
   -w Specify the weight scheme when combing genome-wide markers. [default 1]